 Credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by a nationally recognized statistical rating organization.
-The investments with Orange County Educational Investment Pool are not required to be rated nor have they been rated.
+The District's investment in the County Pool is not required to be rated, nor has been rated as of June 30, 2020.